skibu/nornsLib/README.md

 string in question actually might be padded.
 * screen.text_untrimmed_extents(str)

-There is also a function for determining the size of an image buffer.
-This is quite handy for if you want to do something like center a PNG image when usingi an image buffer.
+There is also a new  function for determining the size of an image buffer called `screen.extents()`.
+One can pass in either an existing image buffer or a file name of a PNG file.
+This function is quite handy for if you want to do something like center a PNG image on the screen.
 The function is:
-* screen.extents(image_buffer) and it returns the `width, height` of the image buffer.
+* screen.extents(image_buffer) and it returns the `width, height` of the image buffer or PNG file.

 And there is a function for freeing an image buffer when you are done with it.
 Make sure you only call this once on an image buffer.
 Otherwise the system will likely crash.
 * screen.free(image_buffer)